 Meet the Maker: The inspiration and process behind my linocut prints

-Last month I had a chat with someone who was interested in my work.
-She asked me questions about how I became a printmaker and what inspires me, as well as what I do in my spare time.
+Last month, I had a chat with someone interested in my work.
+She asked me questions about how I became a printmaker, what inspires me, and what I do in my spare time.
+Here’s our conversation.

 Tell me a bit more about what you do.

 I’m a graphic designer and printmaker based in York.
 I create limited edition linocut prints inspired by nature and the great British countryside.
-I tend to work mainly in linocut, which enables me to crested styalised silhouettes in blocks of tonal colour.
+I tend to work mainly in linocut, which enables me to create stylised silhouettes in blocks of tonal colour.

 My most recent work takes inspiration from the Yorkshire landscape and coastline.

-I like to document my inspiration trips through photographs and stories in my blogs.
+I like documenting my inspiration trips through photographs and stories in my blogs.
 Read my inspiration bogs here.

 How does Yorkshire inspire your prints?

-I used to travel around the world a lot, for work and pleasure.
-Moving to Yorkshire 12 years ago has made me appreciate what’s on my doorstop.
+I used to travel around the world for work and pleasure.
+Moving to Yorkshire 12 years ago has made me appreciate what’s on my doorstep.
 Yorkshire alone has such a diverse range of landscapes.

-Listening to the people that buy my prints, I think they are too, be it a different time.
-They evoke childhood memories, special times with family or just simply a favourite place.
+Listening to the people who buy my prints, they are too, be it a different time.
+They evoke childhood memories, special times with family, or simply a favourite place.

 How would you describe your style?

-My linocuts have a stylised graphic quality which use organic lines and bold design elements.
-I usually work with a restricted tonal palette and layer semi transparent inks to create other tones.
-The cut way areas of the lino which are I unprinted create contrast.
+My linocuts have a stylised graphic quality, which uses organic lines and bold design elements.
+I usually work with a restricted tonal palette and layer semi-transparent inks to create other tones.
+The cutaway areas of the lino, which are unprinted, create contrast.

-When I’m working on a new linocut design I like to strip the details back.
+I like to strip the details back when working on a new linocut design.
 I’m interested in noticing geological detailing, lines and pathways that make up the landscape.
-I use a paired down colour palette and simplified lines in order to do that.
+I use a paired-down colour palette and simplified lines to do that.

 Can you describe your design and making process?

 I start with one of my photographs.
-Sketching ideas and roughly colouring them up, I plan how I will capture the essence of a place.
+Sketching ideas and roughly colouring them up, I plan how to capture a place's essence.

-Once I’ve carved all of the lino blocks, I start test printing to see if the design works.
+Once I’ve carved all the lino blocks, I start test printing to see if the design works.
 I adjust the blocks if needed.
-I mix all my own colours using semi transparent oil based inks made by local company Hawthorn Printmaking Supplies.
+I mix all my own colours using semi-transparent oil-based inks made by the local company Hawthorn Printmaking Supplies.
 The ink is applied to the raised surface of the lino block with a roller or brayer.

-The inked up block is placed in a jig that I’ve made to aid registration.
+The inked-up block is placed in a jig that I’ve made to aid registration.
 Paper is laid on top.
-In the beginning I used a wooden spoon to hand burnish my prints.
-I now have an etching press which is a little like a mangle.
-As I wind the handle, the inked up block and paper pass between two rollers at high pressure which transfers the ink onto the paper.
+Initially, I used a wooden spoon to hand-burnish my prints.
+I now have an etching press, which is a little like a mangle.
+As I wind the handle, the inked-up block and paper pass between two rollers at high pressure, which transfers the ink onto the paper.

-I allow the inks to dry for 1-3 days between each colour.
+I allow the inks to dry between each colour for 1-3 days.
 In turn, I ink up and print each colour on top of the other.

 What drew you to setting up your own business?